Froyle Place 2013At the end of April, the new development at the old Treloars site in Upper Froyle was approved by East Hants District Council.

 Through these pages you can explore the village of Froyle and its history as well as reliving the memories of its inhabitants.

-The Froyle Archive has also published two books on the history of Froyle, for more details follow the link above
+The Froyle Archive has published three books on the history of Froyle, for more details follow the link above

 • Froyle, or more accurately, Upper & Lower Froyle, is a small community in North-East Hampshire, some 50 miles from London, in the United Kingdom.